 - ✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
-These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports. - ✓ The facility is a lagoon that is designed to discharge and is required to conduct operational control monitoring as follows:
+These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports. - ✓ The facility is a Due to the upgrades made to the facility, the facility now acts as a mechanical plant and has been given secondary treatment removal efficiencies and operational montiroing requirements as such.